Mast Cell Tumors in Dogs

 TEXTBOOK OF VETERINARY INTERNAL MEDICINE

-Client Inforniation Series
+Client Information Series

-Mona P. Rosenberg
+Mona P. Rosenberg, DVM DACVIM

 Mast cell tumors are common on or just under the skin of dogs.
 Any breed of dog can develop a mast cell tumor (MCT), but certain breeds are predisposed, including Boxers, bulldogs, pugs, Boston terriers, golden retrievers, and cocker spaniels.
 Mast cells are normal cells within the body that are responsible for responding to allergic reactions.
 For example, if you are slung by a bee and the area becomes red, hot, and itchy, it does so because mast cells infiltrate into the area, releasing a variety of substances including histamine, causing these symptoms.
 Other than hereditary factors, we do not know why dogs develop these tumors.